Skip to main content

 Dead Letter Queue (DLQ)

-When a webhook fails after all 7 retry attempts, it's moved to the Dead Letter Queue (DLQ).
+When a webhook fails all 8 delivery attempts (the initial try plus 7 retries), it's moved to the Dead Letter Queue (DLQ).
 The DLQ provides:

 • Visibility into permanent failures